 1. Choose A Much Longer Fasting Period

 A cheat day on any typical or conventional diet plan entails trying different meals.
-It involves consuming foods that you would otherwise avoid if you rigorously adhered to a diet program.
+It involves consuming foods you would otherwise avoid if you rigorously adhere to a diet program.

 The timing of your meals is more important than the content of your meals while you are intermittent fasting.

-The 5:2 plan and the 16:8 fasting plans are the two most popular variations, although there are dozens of others available.
+The 5:2 and 16:8 fasting plans are the two most popular variations, although dozens of others are available.

-Longer fasting periods provide you with more cheat days or hours than shorter fasting periods, which is advantageous.
+More extended fasting periods give you more cheat days or hours than shorter fasting periods, which is advantageous.